Terms of Service

 Intellectual Property

-• Client owns final deliverables created specifically for the client upon full payment
+• Client owns final operational outputs created specifically for the client upon full payment

 • Opertus retains ownership of pre-existing tools, templates, frameworks, and general know-how

-• Opertus grants client a license to embedded pre-existing materials as needed to use deliverables
+• Opertus grants client a license to embedded pre-existing materials as needed to use operational outputs

 Confidentiality